 Note: The security functions within the TOE that uses a permutational or probabilistic mechanism are the authentication function that uses passwords.
 No strength of function analysis is performed for the cryptographic algorithms themselves which also excludes any analysis of the existence and characterization of cryptographically weak keys.
-This statement is made in compliance with part 1 of the CC and paragraph 412 of part 2 of the CEM.
+Also no strength of function analysis is performed for the random number generation process used as input for the generation of cryptographic keys or the key generation process itself for all cryptographic algorithms.
+This statement is made in compliance with part 1 of the CC and paragraph 424 of part 2 of the CEM.